Scrummy Lane

 Common problems and FAQs

-When I first started experimenting with making these cinnamon scrolls, I found I had lots of unanswered questions.
+When I first started experimenting with making these orange icing cinnamon rolls, I found I had lots of unanswered questions.
 Hopefully this section will help you out!

 Can I prepare the rolls the night before?

 Yes!
-This recipe works great if you want to make ‘overnight cinnamon scrolls’.
-This is perfect if you have people coming over for breakfast or morning tea.
+This recipe works great if you want to make ‘overnight cinnamon rolls’.
+This is perfect if you have people coming over for breakfast.
 Just prepare the recipe to the point of arranging the uncooked rolls in the baking dish.
-Wrap the whole dish in cling wrap/plastic wrap and store in the fridge overnight.
+Wrap the whole dish in plastic wrap and store in the fridge overnight.
 They’ll rise slowly while you sleep.
 When you’re ready to bake them, just remove the plastic, pop into the hot oven, and get the icing ready while they’re baking.

 My dough is too sticky.
 What shall I do?